Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Planning and Learning with Approximate Common Information

-In particular, under Assumption \ref{observa}, all the examples in \S\ref{sec:example} satisfy the conditions above.
-Therefore, for all the information-sharing structures in \S\ref{sec:example}, {there exists a} {multi-agent RL} algorithm that {learns an} $\epsilon$-NE {if $\cG$ is} zero-sum or cooperative, and {an $\epsilon$-CE/CCE if $\cG$ is general-sum, with probability at least $1-\delta$,} in time and sample complexities that are \emph{both} quasi-polynomial. \end{theorem}
+\begin{theorem} Under Assumption \ref{observa}, for all the information-sharing structures in \Cref{sec:example}, there exists a multi-agent RL algorithm that learns an $\epsilon$-NE if $\cG$ is zero-sum or cooperative, and an $\epsilon$-CE/CCE if $\cG$ is general-sum, with probability at least $1-\delta$, with both quasi-polynomial time and sample complexities {$(AO)^{C\gamma^{-4}\log\frac{SHO}{\gamma\epsilon}}\log\frac{1}{\delta}$ for some universal constant $C>0$.}\footnote{{Note that throughout the paper, we regard the delay $d$ in the examples in \Cref{sec:example} as a \emph{constant}.
+In fact, as shown in the full version of the theorem in \Cref{subsec:learn}, $d$ is allowed to grow \emph{logarithmically} with the horizon $H$ without changing the order of the computational or sample complexities.}} \end{theorem}

-A full version of the theorem is presented in \S\ref{subsec:learn}, with proof provided in \S\ref{sec:proof_learning_ais}.
-Note that our algorithm is computationally {(quasi-)}efficient, in contrast to the only existing sample-efficient MARL algorithm for POSGs in \cite{liu2022sample}, which relies on computationally intractable oracles.
+Due to space constraints, a detailed version of the theorem is presented in \Cref{subsec:learn}, with proof provided in \Cref{sec:proof_learning_ais}.
+Note that our algorithm is computationally {(quasi-)}efficient, in contrast to the only existing \emph{sample-efficient} MARL algorithm for POSGs in \cite{liu2022sample}, which relied on computationally intractable oracles.